mozilla/hawk/README.md

 If you are looking for some prose explaining how all this works, there isn't any. **Hawk** is being developed as an open source project instead of a standard.
 In other words, the [code](/hueniverse/hawk/tree/master/lib) is the specification.

+### Is it done?

+Far from it.
+Until this module reaches version 1.0.0 it is considered experimental and is likely to change.
+This also means your feedback and contribution are very welcome.
+Feel free to open issues with questions and suggestions.

 ### Does **Hawk** have anything to do with OAuth?

 Short answer: no.